After so long in oblivion, this is my first Blender tutorial for beginners. Getting to know the new interface of Blender 3D.

 Even in its better days, the fact that Blender’s license is free and open-source has made many people ignore it and belittle it thinking that it is crass and of short intellectual development.
 Quite to the contrary, the Blender Foundation team has been struggling for years to produce a 3D software that was available to everyone and can compete face to face with extremely expensive software such as AutoCAD, 3ds Max, Maya and many others.

-In this new version of Blender, the 2.8, a new renderer called Eevee has been added to the software, and it is destined to be a real competition for the famous V-Ray of Chaos Group (which by the way, I love V-Ray).
+In this new version of Blender, a new renderer called Eevee has been added to the software, and it is destined to be a real competition for the famous V-Ray of Chaos Group (which by the way, I love V-Ray).

 When you run it for the first time, Blender will ask you to decide in which way you want to select objects, using a left click or using a right click.
 Those of us who have been using Blender for a long time probably will select the right click.
 But if you feel better selecting objects with the left click, just select it.